EnronChain/Enron/docs/clients/evmosjs.md

 ## Cosmjs

-Additionally to `echelonjs`, users can integrate [cosmjs](https://github.com/cosmos/cosmjs) to:
+Additionally to `enronjs`, users can integrate [cosmjs](https://github.com/cosmos/cosmjs) to:

-- Connect to Echelon Tendermint RPC
+- Connect to Enron Tendermint RPC
-- Use Echelon Cosmos Proto Signing
+- Use Enron Cosmos Proto Signing
 - Network and misc. utils and more

 CosmJS documentation can be found [here](https://cosmos.github.io/cosmjs).
 As of February 2022, CosmJS documentation is still work in progress.